rallyhealth/conftest-policy-packs/docs/policies.md

   # Output is [year(s), month(s), day(s), hour(s), minute(s), second(s)]
   time_diff := determine_time_difference_between_today_and_latest_lts(release_metadata)

-  # If time diff is positive, then LTS release comes out in the future.
-  # If any value in the time diff is negative, then the LTS release came out before this moment
   # This will either return the latest LTS release or the second-latest, depending on that time difference outcome
   latest_lts_release := determine_current_lts_release(releases, time_diff)
 }